namefox/skullshooter/README.md

 # SkullShooter
-Exchange underground souls for coins!
+Exchange underworld souls for coins!
 A small infinite platform shooter made with Java.